agentsquash/a2-nea/docs/research.md

 - Due to the real time nature of delays, difficult to reroute journey to ensure earliest arrival time.
 - Poor user experience on current platforms (Trainline, NRE)

+## Additional research

+API - SOAP (which is how the NRE Darwin API is provided) is particularly outdated.
+Find a JSON alternative if possible?
+(Done - Huxley)
+UWA - how do these work?
+Researching in spare time...
+Using the National Rail API itself - how does this work in the scope of dynamically calculating efficient routings?

 ## Interview Questions